awanmbandi/realworld-microservice-project/README.md

 - [Logstash](https://www.elastic.co/logstash/) Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."
 - [Elasticsearch](https://www.elastic.co/elasticsearch/) Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 - [Kibana](https://www.elastic.co/kibana/) Kibana is a source-available data visualization dashboard software for Elasticsearch.
+- [Prometheus](https://prometheus.io/) Prometheus is a free software application used for event/metric monitoring and alerting for both application and infrastructure.
+- [Grafana](https://grafana.com/) Grafana is a multi-platform open source analytics and interactive visualization web application.
+It provides charts, graphs, and alerts for the web when connected to supported data sources.
 - [Slack](https://slack.com/) Slack is a communication platform designed for collaboration which can be leveraged to build and develop a very robust DevOps culture.
 Will be used for Continuous feedback loop.